emmachollet/ComparSDMsQuantifOverfitSuppInterpr_DataPackage/README.md

 ## Models application and analysis

 **Main script** (Directory: *R_scripts*)
 - *main.r* : Set up options for all analysis (CV, ODG or FIT).
-Automatically instal all R packages in the right version using `checkpont`.
+Automatically instal all R packages in the right version using `checkpoint` package.
 Read in input data.
 Split the data and standardize the environmental factors.
 Define all models.
 Train all models.
 Save models outputs.
 Process all results and produce plots and tables.

 **Utilities** (Directory: *R_scripts*)
 - *stat_model_functions.r* : Functions to run hierarchical statistical models (hGLM and chGLM) using `rstan` package.